baudren/NoteOrganiser/roadmap.md

 [x] include an example notebook, for the syntax.
 [x] add a link to the modified markdown syntax in the README.
 [x] Include a setup.py script, with installation
-[ ] Create the folder .noteorganiser, copy there pyside.md if not present.
+[x] Create the folder ~/.noteorganiser, copy there example.md if not present,
+    from the installation script
 [ ] Use Travis
 [x] Send the logger to a file